gnsalok/go-codes/Ultimate_Go/decoupling/decouping_and_semantic_docs.md

 ### There are 3 classes of Types in Golang :

 1. Built-in types : Numeric, String, bool
-2. Reference type : Slice, Maps, Channel, Interface value, functions
+2. Reference type : Slice, Maps, Channel, Interface, functions
 3. User defined type : Struct

 So,